 How is information stored in a QR code?

 Barcodes usually come in different sizes.
 2D barcodes can be miniaturized to a very small quantity of about 0.125 inches.
+The bar code measures 1.175 inches broad by 0.816 inches high at this magnification.
+A bar code may be as tiny as this and yet be scanned.
 Below this size, it is challenging to produce a pattern that an image scanner can read correctly.
 The lower the size of the barcode, the less the number of characters it can encode.
 Furthermore, a barcode printer with a good resolution is required to print a barcode that an image scanner can read.

 Install a QR code scanner app on your phone or barcode reader, start the solution, and run your smartphone camera over the code to scan it.
 The scanner then auto extracts the encoded barcode info such as action or address from the code if it’s readable.

 QR codes find use in the following application areas:

 Are you looking for a QR code reader or generator for your business?
 Contact us for more information.